 For many years, farmers have been forced to clear their fields of rock obstacles in order to cultivate their crops.
 Sometimes these rocks were used to build home foundations or fences.
 Often, the rocks were just piled in out of the way places on the edges of fields.
 Larger rocks were left in place, or blasted apart with dynamite so the pieces could be hauled away.

 To log this cache, please do the following:

 1. Go to the above listed coordinates.
 They will take you to the information sign at this site.
 You can’t miss it.
-Take a picture of you with your GPS in front of the sign and post it in your “found it” log.
+Take a picture of you with your GPS in front of the sign or object and post it in your “found it” log.
 Please make sure the answers are not legible in your picture!